FAQ for recruiters

 You can read a little more about me and my history in the following places:

-Culture is a big deal and will always come above salary for me.
+Culture and project fit are a big deal and will always come above day rates.

 Are you willing to relocate for the right role?

 What sort of locations are you able to work in?

 I'm happy and at my most productive when working in my fully kitted out home office in a remote environment.
 That said, living in Pontefract, West Yorkshire, I'm OK with very minimal, occasional travel within 30-40 mins of my home: